8 Great Nature Walks in the Tampa Bay Area

 This gorgeous, enormous park found in Florida’s beautiful Sarasota allows you to take a step back in time to “the real Florida.”
 One of Florida’s oldest and largest state parks, Myakka is the ideal park to visit for a relaxing weekend afternoon.

-There are endless activities within this park: alligator airboat rides, hiking and biking trails, a birdwalk trail, an observation tower and canopy walk, camping sites, and wildlife watching opportunities.
+There are endless activities within this park: alligator watching boat rides, hiking and biking trails, a birdwalk trail, an observation tower and canopy walk, camping sites, and wildlife watching opportunities.
 Alligators are commonly seen, especially in the cooler winter months (they do not like the extreme heat!).
 The Gator Gal airboat ride is a blast with plenty of alligator sightings during the 1 hour cruise.
 Be sure to bring your camera – there are endless beautiful landscape and wildlife photo opportunities everywhere you turn at Myakka.
 Update: A pontoon ride has replaced the airboat tour.

 Tip: Arrive early to bypass the heat and crowds.